The Beer Garden Guide to Munich

 Kaisergarten

-This rustic spot in an art nouveau building is located in a very pretty spot in the city, surrounded by a number of beautiful historic buildings filled with art nouveau architecture (my favorites are the ones located at Ainmillerstraße 22 and Römerstraße 11) and the tranquil church Sankt Ursula.
-If you pop in for a drink, be sure to also stay for dessert, their Kaiserschmarrn is heavenly.
+This homey spot is located in a very pretty area of the city, surrounded by many beautiful historic buildings filled with art nouveau architecture.
+My favorite artsy buildings in the area are located at Ainmillerstraße 22 and Römerstraße 11, and Sankt Ursula is a nice church to pass by if you’re walking around the neighborhood.
+If you pop in for a drink, be sure to also stay for dessert, their Kaiserschmarrn is heavenly!
 It’s a lovely space for an evening drink in a lively and warm environment.

 Kaiserstraße 34 | Website